Invisible Deck by Charlie Miller and U. F. Grant

 Effect

-The Invisible Deck is a classic card trick where a spectator names any card from a standard deck.
-The magician then produces a deck that has been in view the entire time.
-When the cards are spread, only one card is face down.
-That card is turned over to reveal it is the exact card the spectator named.
-The effect is a powerful and impossible-seeming prediction that requires no sleight of hand.
+The Invisible Deck is a classic card trick where a spectator names any playing card.
+The magician then produces a deck of cards that has been in full view the entire time.
+The magician spreads through the deck to show all cards face the same way except for one.
+The spectator's named card is the only card reversed in the deck.
+This creates a powerful moment of impossibility and surprise.

 Full details